 The Criminal Division is responsible for prosecuting violations of federal criminal laws.
 The division includes prosecutors in Cedar Rapids and Sioux City.
 The Assistant United States Attorneys who make up the division bring a wealth of experience to the task.
 They work closely with federal, state and local law enforcement agencies.
 They are responsible for all phases of the criminal cases presented to them by these investigators.
 They determine, with the guidance of the Criminal Chief, whether there is enough evidence to prosecute and to present proposed charges to the Grand Jury.
-The division pursues a variety of federal crimes, including: Drugs, under both the Organized Crime and Drug Enforcement Task Force (OCDETF) and High Intensity Drug Trafficking Area (HIDTA) programs; White Collar; Anti-Terrorism; Computer/Internet Crime; Civil Rights; and Immigration offenses.
+The division pursues a variety of federal crimes, including: Drugs, under both the Organized Crime and Drug Enforcement Task Force (OCDETF) and High Intensity Drug Trafficking Area (HIDTA) programs; White Collar; Human Trafficking; Anti-Terrorism; Computer/Internet Crime; Civil Rights; and Immigration offenses.

 The Criminal Division also includes a Monetary Penalties Unit (MPU), which is comprised of ; a Financial Litigation Unit (FLU), which is responsible for collecting debts owed to the United States; and an Asset Forfeiture Unit which recovers proceeds gained from illegal activity.